Europe’s unrivalled wetland

 Partners

-These local partners have their own local partners, such as Danube Delta Biosphere Reserve Authority in Romania, Danube Biosphere Reserve in Ukraine, the Danube Delta Research Institute (INCDDD) in Romania, and the municipality of Sfântu Gheorghe, also in Romania.
+These local partners each have their own local partners, such as the Danube Delta Biosphere Reserve Authority and Danube Delta Research Institute (INCDDD) in Romania, as well as Danube Biosphere Reserve, Danube Delta water management department, and the Borodyno community in Ukraine, and more.

 Contact